-Positive Action vs Positive Discrimination: What can your company do to lawfully encourage more female applicants?
+Positive Action and Positive Discrimination: What can your company do to lawfully encourage more female applicants?

 What is the difference between positive action and positive discrimination?
 What is the best course of action for businesses when it comes to gender balance?
-These are questions that many employers will be asking themselves, especially in STEM fields, where many companies are coming under increasing scrutiny for a lack of gender diversity in their teams.
+These are questions that many employers will be asking themselves, especially in STEM fields.
+Many companies are coming under increasing scrutiny for a lack of gender diversity in their teams.

 Today, nearly three-fifths of UK organisations have a diversity strategy, most commonly used in monitoring recruitment and training interviewers, according to Randstad.
 There are many reasons for this, from the new law on publishing the gender pay gap, to studies on business performance, gender diversity is now hugely important.